 As will be shown in Sec.~\ref{sec:ivb}, the FA scheme could greatly cure the critical slowing down in the bare HM scheme, we have succeeded in doing so by applying the Fourier acceleration along the most important direction that dominates the critical fluctuations -- the imaginary time direction.
 The DFT is thus performed along the imaginary time direction~\cite{Batrouni2019}.
 In practice, this means we need to perform DFT $L\times L$ times for every sweep.

 Before the end of this algorithm section, one more point we would like to emphasize is that, although the HM plus FA scheme looks a bit more complicated than the LM, OR and WC schemes, it actually enjoys a big advantage that this method is actually more versatile in terms of implementation for complicated Hamiltonians.
-In the Hamiltonian mechanics of Eq.~\eqref{eq:eq29}, we actually don't worry too much about the exact form of the Hamiltonian since the updates only depend on its intrinsic dynamics.
-On the other hand, update scheme such as the OR and WC would certainly depends on the exact form of the Hamiltonian and if the Hamiltonian contains complicated interaction terms such as long-range interactions, then it will be very difficult to construct OR and WC update schemes.
-In many more frontier designer model of the quantum many-body simulations in which the simulation of O(2) lattice boson is the central ingredient, FA scheme discussed here will be of great importance in overcoming the autocorrelation time and accelerating the simulation.
+In the Hamiltonian mechanics of Eq.~\eqref{eq:eq29}, we actually don't worry too much about the exact form of the Hamiltonian since the updates only depend on its intrinsic dynamics. \pay{In fact, few recent examples implementing the FA scheme in the electron-phonon type of problems in 2d and 3d Holstein models where the fermions and bosons (phonons) are strongly coupled, even with long-range interactions~\cite{Batrouni2019,Bradley2021}, have been successfully shown to reveal the interesting phenomena such as charge-density-wave transition and superconductivity.}